 As previously mentioned, branding and marketing have a good deal of overlap, but, ultimately, they are two different concepts.

-Let’s start with branding.
 Of the two, branding has to come first — after all, how can you promote your business if you don’t know who you are?
-Thus, branding is the process of defining and building your brand.
-Everything from your logo to your brand mission to your brand colors — they are all integral components.
+Thus, it's the process of defining and building your brand.
+Everything from your logo to your brand mission to your chosen colors — they are all integral components.

-Next, we have marketing.
+Next, let's define marketing.
 Similar to branding, marketing is a process used to connect with consumers.
 However, it’s far more focused on promoting your products and services, aka driving sales.
 And while branding generally remains consistent, marketing techniques can (and should) change over time.

-You should always be looking for new, cutting-edge ways to promote your brand and gain consumers’ attention.
+You should always be looking for new, cutting-edge ways to promote your brand and gain consumers’ attention via marketing research.
 So while branding and marketing exist in a highly symbiotic relationship, they are not one and the same.

 How Do Branding and Marketing Build Upon One Another?